- What is auto-py-to-exe?

 'python'/'pip'/'auto-py-to-exe' is not recognised as an internal or external command, operable program or batch file.

 This occurs because the path that these executables are located in is not on your path; thus cmd doesn't know where to look for them.
-You need to add these paths to the PATH environment variable, to find these execute the correct command to find the path.
+You need to add these paths to the PATH environment variable so cmd knows where to look for the executable you are trying to execute.

-If you are using something older than Windows 10, setting the PATH environment variable will be a bit different.
-If it is just one line, add a
+If you are using something older than Windows 10, setting the PATH environment variable will be a bit different than what is demonstrated in the video.
+If it is just one line, add a "

 This may be an architecture issue.
 PyInstaller will build an executable using the architecture of the machine it was built with.
 This means if you are using a 32bit machine, it will create a 64bit executable.
 As with any other programs, you cannot run 64bit on 32bit but you can run 32bit on 64bit.
 Thus I recommend using 32bit python or compiling on a 32bit machine so it will work on both architectures.